 Goals and objectives are monitored for program effectiveness.

 The FHODIP has been granted candidate status by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
 ACEND is a specialized accrediting body recognized by the United States Department of Education.
+The program will be submitting a self-study report in 2019 requesting full accreditation.
+The decision from the ACEND Board of DIrectors will be forthcoming in 2020.

 Contact information for ACEND: